philli123gaming/MyTaskapp/README.md

 Features:

-Add Task: Users can add tasks to their to-do list.
-View Tasks: Users can view all tasks currently on their to-do list.
-Mark Task as Completed: Users can mark tasks as completed.
-Remove Task: Users can remove tasks from their to-do list.
+Add Task: Users can add tasks to their to-do list. - done View Tasks: Users can view all tasks currently on their to-do list. - done Mark Task as Completed: Users can mark tasks as completed. - done Remove Task: Users can remove tasks from their to-do list. - done
 Implementation:
 You can implement this project using Python's basic data structures like lists or dictionaries.